brombal/saffyre.js/README.md

 The `saffyre` method takes a directory path where it should look for files.

-Create the directory named `routes` (or whatever you chose to specify when you initialized Saffyre).
+Then, create the directory named `routes` (or whatever you chose to specify when you initialized Saffyre).
 Then add some files to it - their paths and filenames will become the url prefix that maps to each file.